Operation – Annihilate!: Production

 The script, which was written by Steven W. Carabatsos, was originally titled "Operation: Destroy".
 Aurelan was a Denevan woman in love with a man named Kartan, and it was Kartan who flew the ship into the Denevan sun in the cold open sequence.
 Aurelan's father was also a major character in the teleplay, and the two colonists were not infected by the "Denevan neural parasites".
 Instead, they helped Dr. McCoy and Mr. Spock with the research into how light could destroy the parasites.
 The script did not originally end with the Enterprise crew using light to destroy the parasites.
 Instead, the ship learns the location of the aliens' home world, and destroys the central controlling "brain" located there.
 Author James Blish used this draft of the script when adapting the episode for print, and this ending appears in the chapter "Operation -- Annihilate!" in the anthology Star Trek 2.

 This was the first episode of the series to be directed by Herschel Daugherty.
-Daugherty would later direct Season Three's "The Savage Curtain" as well.
+Daugherty would later direct season three's "The Savage Curtain" as well.
 It was also the first appearance in Star Trek for child actor Craig Hundley, who played Peter Kirk.
 He would also portray Tommy Starnes in the third-season episode "And the Children Shall Lead".

 Location shooting occurred in two places.
-The scene where the Enterprise landing party beams down to the surface was filmed at the TRW Space and Defense Park (now Northrop Grumman Aerospace Systems) in Redondo Beach, California.
-The entrance of Sam Kirk's laboratory is the cafeteria on the TRW campus.
+The scene where the Enterprise landing party beams down to the surface was filmed at the TRW campus, Space Park (now Northrop Grumman Aerospace Systems) in Redondo Beach, California.
+The entrance of Sam Kirk's laboratory is the cafeteria in bldg.
+S at Space Park.
 The exterior of Sam Kirk's laboratory, which features white pylons, is Schoenberg Hall at the University of California, Los Angeles.
 Filming at TRW occurred on February 15, 1967.

 The neural parasites were created by prop designer Wah Chang from bags of fake vomit.

 The episode aired on April 13, 1967, and was the final episode to air in the series' first season.
 One scene did not make it into the episode.
 This scene came at the end of the story, and featured Peter Kirk (dressed in a command division tunic) sitting in the captain's chair on the bridge while his uncle, James T. Kirk, agrees to let him return to Deneva to live with Sam Kirk's research partner and friend.
 Although filmed, it was edited out due to time constraints.
 This left actor Hundley with no lines in the finished episode; the character of Peter Kirk spends the entire show unconscious.
 It also left the episode with no explanation of what becomes of Peter.